josephamcdonald/Newzy/README.md

 ### Custom "Newzy" News

-**Simple...efficient...free.** Newzy gathers and displays the news results you want to see.
+**Simple...Efficient...Free.** Newzy gathers and displays the news results you want to see.
 These results are affectionately called "Newzys."

 [![Image](screenshots/google-play-badge-small.png)](http://newzy.josephamcdonald.com "Get it on Google Play!")

 ## Getting Started

 Newzy is activated with a free News API Key.
-Benefits of this key include up to 500 search requests per day (250 requests per 12 hours.)
-Get yours at [NewsAPI.org/register](https://newsapi.org/register).
+Benefits of your personal key include up to 500 search requests per day (250 requests per 12 hours.)
 Once obtained, provide your 32-character key in Settings.

-NOTE: during News API Key registration, check the box to \"add an attribution link.\" Newzy provides this link to NewsAPI.org within the app to satisfy this requirement.
+Get your key at [NewsAPI.org/register](https://newsapi.org/register)

 ## Screenshots